-G -b a Go into ARPANET mode.
+-b a Go into ARPANET mode.
 All input lines must end with a CR-LF, and all messages will be generated with a CR-LF at the end.
 Also, the "From:" and "Sender:" fields are examined for the name of the sender. -bd Run as a daemon.
-This requires Berkeley IPC. -bi Initialize the alias database. -bm Deliver mail in the usual way (default). -bs Use the SMTP protocol as described in RFC821.
+This requires Berkeley IPC. -bi Initialize the alias database. -bm Deliver mail in the usual way (default). -bp Print a summary of the mail queue. -bs Use the SMTP protocol as described in RFC821.
 This flag implies all the operations of the -ba flag that are compatible with SMTP. -bt Run in address test mode.
-This mode reads addresses and shows the steps in parsing; it is used for debugging configuration tables. -bv Verify names only - do not try to collect or deliver a message.
-Verify mode is normally used for validating users or mailing lists. -bz Create the configuration freeze file. - C file Use alternate configuration file. $-\mathbf{d}X$ Set debugging value to X . $-\mathbf{F}$ fullname Set the full name of the sender. -Iname Sets the name of the "from" person (that is, the sender of the mail). $-f$ can only be used by the special users root , daemon , and network , or if the person you are trying to become is the same as the person you are. - h N Set the hop count to N .
+This mode reads addresses and shows the steps in parsing; it is used for debugging configuration tables. -b v Verify names only - do not try to collect or deliver a message.
+Verify mode is normally used for validating users or mailing lists. -bs Create the configuration freeze file. -Cfile Use alternate configuration file. $-\mathbf{d}X$ Set debugging value to $X$ . -Ffullname Set the full name of the sender. -Iname Sets the name of the "from" person (that is, the sender of the mail)f can only be used by the special users root , daemon , and network , or if the person you are trying to become is the same as the person you are. - h N Set the hop count to $N$ .
 The hop count is incremented every time the mail is processed.
-When it reaches a limit, the mail is returned with an error message, the victim of an aliasing loop. - n Don't do aliasing. -ox value Set option x to the specified value.
-Options are described below. - q [time] Processed saved messages in the queue at given intervals.
-If is omitted, pro- cess the queue once. is given as a tagged number, with 's' being seconds, 'm'
+When it reaches a limit, the mail is returned with an error message, the victim of an aliasing loop. - n Don't do aliasing. -oz value Set option $x$ to the specified value.
+Options are described below.

+-q[time]

-being minutes, 'h' being hours, 'd' being days, and 'w' being weeks.
+Processed saved messages in the queue at given intervals.
+If time is omitted, process the queue once.
+Time is given as a tagged number, with 's' being seconds, 'm' being minutes, 'h' being hours, 'd' being days, and 'w' being weeks.
 For example, "-q1h30m" or "-q90m" would both set the timeout to one hour thirty minutes.